Tucson's 2 largest school districts receive $4.5 million to replace old buses

-Governor Doug Ducey is giving Tucson’s two largest school districts over $4.5 million to replace 44 old school buses, thanks to settlement funds from the Volkswagen Environmental Mitigation Trust.
+Gov. Doug Ducey is giving Tucson’s two largest school districts over $4.5 million to replace 41 old school buses, thanks to settlement funds from the Volkswagen Environmental Mitigation Trust.

-Volkswagen agreed to pay almost $57 million in settlement funds to the state of Arizona after it was discovered the German automaker had cheated emissions tests and deceived consumers, according to the office of the governor’s website.
+Volkswagen agreed to pay almost $57 million in settlement funds to the state of Arizona after it was discovered the German automaker had cheated emissions tests and deceived consumers, according to the Governor’s Office website.

-TUSD and Sunnyside had to apply for the funding last fall.
-Only districts with 60 percent or more of students qualifying for free or reduced lunch could apply, and buses could only be considered for replacement funding if they had clocked over 100,000 miles and were older than 15 years.
+TUSD and Sunnyside had to apply for the funds last fall.
+Only districts with 60 percent or more of students qualifying for free or reduced lunch could apply, and buses could only be considered for replacement if they had clocked over 100,000 miles and were older than 15 years.

 TUSD and Sunnyside — districts serving high percentages of students from lower socioeconomic backgrounds — fit the bill.

-Flowing Wells is the only other Pima County school district to have received settlement bus funding, so far.
-The governor’s office gave the district $220,000 to replace two buses the first time it distributed funds.
+Flowing Wells is the only other Pima County school district to have received settlement funding for buses so far.
+The Governor’s Office gave the district $220,000 to replace two buses the first time it distributed funds.

 There is a catch — the districts cannot continue to use the buses being replaced.
-Those buses must be “destroyed” because they don’t meet current emissions standards, according to Patrick Ptak, a spokesperson from the governor’s office
+They must be “destroyed” because they don’t meet current emissions standards, according to Patrick Ptak, a spokesman for Ducey.

 Before the recession, school districts relied on capital funding from the state to purchase tangible items like school buses, books and buildings.
 But Arizona started slashing capital funding, year after year, as the recession strained the state budget.